penseipublicidade/website/docs/controls/mapconfiguration.md

 ### `initial_center`

-The initial center of the map, of type [`MapLatitudeLongitude`](/docs/reference/types/maplatitudelongitude).
+The initial center of the map.

+Value is of type [`MapLatitudeLongitude`](/docs/reference/types/maplatitudelongitude).

 ### `initial_rotation`

-The initial rotation value, of type `OptionalNumber`.
+The initial rotation value.

 ### `initial_zoom`

-The initial zoom level, of type `OptionalNumber`.
+The initial zoom level.

 ### `interaction_configuration`

+The interaction configuration.

-The interaction configuration, of type [`MapInteractionConfiguration`](/docs/reference/types/mapinteractionconfiguration).
+Value is of type [`MapInteractionConfiguration`](/docs/reference/types/mapinteractionconfiguration).

 ### `keep_alive`